stympy/feed_searcher/README.md

 This app generates a feed that results from searching a list of feeds.

+The idea for this project started with a [suggestion from Brent Simmons][1].

 ## Dependencies

 You'll need Ruby and bundler installed.
 ElasticSearch should be